kaltura/playkit-js-document-player/README.md

 cd playkit-js-document-player

 # Run dev-server for demo page (recompiles on file-watch, and write to actual dist fs artifacts)
-npm run dev
+npm run serve

 # Before submitting a PR - Run the pre commit command
-npm run pre:commit
+npm run precommit

 # this command will run: